 At a high level, proof-of-stake has the same end goal as proof-of-work: to help the decentralized network reach consensus, securely.
 But it has some differences in process and personnel:

-- PoS switches out the importance of computational power for staked ETH.
+- Proof-of-stake switches out the importance of computational power for staked ETH.

-- PoS replaces miners with validators.
+- Proof-of-stake replaces miners with validators.
 Validators stake their ETH to activate the ability to create new blocks.

 - Validators don't compete to create blocks, instead they are chosen at random by an algorithm.